Sr-Mushu/SO_LONG/README.md

 > [!NOTE]
 > 01x means that it was executed successfully.<br>
+> 00x means that it was executed unsuccessfully<br>
 > 01x:<br>
 > Erro: 5 : You win the game!!<br>
 > Erro: 4 : You chose the wind<br>